robsalmon/giffleball/tutorials/How-to-create-custom-404-page-not-found-error-page-in-Apache.md

 ## 2. Upload the notfound.html to the main directory of your website

 You can use an FTP program such as FileZilla to do this.

+## 3. Create a file called .htaccess

+Add the line `ErrorDocument 404 /notfound.html` to this file and save it as ‘.htaccess’; not ‘.htaccess.txt’ or ‘blahblah.htaccess’. .htaccess is the file extension.
+It should look like this: